Sam Houston

-Samuel Houston (/ˈhjuːstən/, HEW-stən; March 2, 1793 – July 26, 1863) was an American general and statesman who played a prominent role in the Texas Revolution.
-He served as the first and third president of the Republic of Texas and was one of the first two individuals to represent Texas in the United States Senate.
-He also served as the sixth governor of Tennessee and the seventh governor of Texas.
-Houston is the only individual to be elected governor of two different US states.
+Samuel Houston (/ˈhjuːstən/, HEW-stən; March 2, 1793 – July 26, 1863) was an American military general and statesman who played a prominent role in the Texas Revolution in which the Republic of Texas seceded from Mexico.
+He served as the first and third president of the Republic of Texas and then one of the first two United States Senators from Texas after it became a U.S. state.
+Earlier he served as the sixth governor of Tennessee, and later as the seventh governor of Texas, the only individual to be elected governor of two different U.S. states.

-Born in Rockbridge County, Virginia, Houston and his family relocated to Maryville, Tennessee, while he was a teenager.
-Houston later ran away from home, spending about three years living with the Cherokee, becoming known as "Raven".
-He served under General Andrew Jackson in the War of 1812; afterwards, he was appointed as a sub-agent to oversee the removal of the Cherokee from Tennessee into Arkansas Territory in 1818.
-With the support of Jackson, among others, Houston won election to the United States House of Representatives in 1823.
-He strongly supported Jackson's presidential candidacies and, in 1827, Houston was elected as the governor of Tennessee.
-In 1829, after divorcing his first wife, Houston resigned from office, and moved to the Arkansas Territory to live with the Cherokee once more.
+Houston was born in Rockbridge County, Virginia to a slave-owning family and would own slaves throughout his life.
+The family relocated to Maryville, Tennessee, while he was a teenager.
+Houston ran away from home to live about three years in a Cherokee village, becoming known as "Raven".
+He served under General Andrew Jackson in the War of 1812, and was appointed as a sub-agent to oversee the removal of the Cherokee from Tennessee into Arkansas Territory in 1818.
+With the support of Jackson and others, Houston won election to the House of Representatives in 1823.
+He strongly supported Jackson's presidential candidacies and, in 1827, Houston was elected governor of Tennessee.
+In 1829, after divorcing his first wife, Houston resigned and moved to the Arkansas Territory to live with the Cherokee again.